2025 Race Entrants

 Social Media: atlanticsixties.com

-Flag of Holland
+Flag of Netherland

 Both Paul and Kees (1963) have a very long rowing career, and participated in lots of lifeboat & whaler races in The Netherlands as well as other countries.
 Both Paul and Kees do have one big dream on their bucket list; rowing across an ocean!
 In the year they will be 60 years old their dream will come true!
-Team Atlantic Sixties is on route for their biggest challenge in life; TWAC2025 During our Challenge we raise as much money as possible for three charities close to our hearts.
+Team Atlantic Sixties is on route for their biggest challenge in life; World’s Toughest Row 2025 During our Challenge we raise as much money as possible for three charities close to our hearts.
 Both in our work and private life, we are involved in the environment, sustainability and the necessary step towards a circular economy.
 And on a completely different note, although at least as important, every child must be physically able to be a child, meaning able to play and exercise.
 That is why we are very happy to support Plastic Soup Foundation, The Ocean Cleanup and Spieren voor Spieren

 Team: The Wave Wranglers (UK)